Programming and procedural support to the Senate and the legislative process

 Information management and publishing projects

-The historical Journals of the Senate have been converted into digital form and will be loaded to the Senate website in the near future.
-They will be made accessible and searchable as an online resource in early 2014–15.
+As foreshadowed last year, the historical Journals of the Senate have been converted into digital form.
+They were published on the Senate website in March 2015 and are now accessible and searchable as an online resource.

-In 2014–15, the Table Office will continue its core work of supporting the Senate before, during and after its meetings, starting in July with the arrival of a new Senate and many new senators.
+In 2015–16, the Table Office will continue its core work of supporting the Senate before, during and after its meetings.

 Professional development will continue to be encouraged and supported, including by providing opportunities for staff to rotate into other positions within or beyond the Table Office during the year.